ShareefN/GoMarket/README.md

 ## Getting Started

-This application was created with create-react-app for Front-End, Nodejs Express and myql database for Back-End
+This application was created with create-react-app for Front-End, Nodejs Express and mysql database for Back-End

 ## Prerequisites